zartstrom/zartstrom.github.io/_posts/2016-08-28-reference-capabilities-in-pony.markdown

 * avoid race conditions and
 * check this at compile time.

-This post should give you a feeling what reference capabilities are, and after reading - more specifically - you should understand:
+This post should give you a better feeling what reference capabilities are, and after reading you should understand:

 * In what sense reference capabilities form a type hierarchy
 * What guarantees every reference capability gives